 A Group Policy for Everyone on the Guest List

 Group travel insurance is for groups of 10 or more and can be more economical and convenient for large parties traveling to a destination wedding.
 Group policies are similar to single trip policies and offer similar benefits, however, single trip policies usually have more options, upgrades and can often provide better coverage if you have specific needs or preferences.
 Travelers on group policies need to have similar travel dates to be included in the policy.

 Travel Insurance if a Hurricane Interferes

 Many honeymoons are in tropical locations, which may be in the path of a storm during hurricane season.
-Most travel insurance policies include coverage for Hurricane and Weather, however, a policy must be purchased before a storm is named.
-If a hurricane disrupts the wedding or honeymoon, you can get your trip costs back and cancel or leave your trip early.
+Most travel insurance policies include coverage for severe weather, however a policy must be purchased before a storm is named.
+If a hurricane disrupts the wedding or honeymoon, you can get your trip costs back and cancel or leave early.
 Each policy has different requirements for when this coverage begins.
 Many policies provide coverage if there is a mandatory evacuation of your destination or if your hotel is uninhabitable.

 Travel Insurance for Honeymoon Excursions

-Many couples spend a lot of time at the beach relaxing on their honeymoon but if you’re the adventurous type and plan to take part in such activities while on your honeymoon, you may want to get a policy with the Hazardous Sports benefit.
-Adventure activities are often excluded from travel insurance, including but not limited to mountain climbing, skydiving, white water rafting, parasailing, bungee jumping or even lower impact activities like kayaking or zip lining.
+Many couples spend a lot of time at the beach relaxing on their honeymoon.
+But if you’re the adventurous type, you may want to get a policy with the Adventure & Sports benefit.
+Adventure activities are often excluded from travel insurance.
+This can include mountain climbing, skydiving, and bungee jumping, among others.

 Find Destination Wedding and Honeymoon Insurance on Squaremouth.com